College of the Desert: History

+Students

 Athletics

 College of the Desert is a member of the Inland Empire Athletic Conference (IEAC) for 9 of its 15 sports.
-The Roadrunners programs, such as: Men's Golf, Beach Volleyball, Women's Golf and Women's Tennis, are hosted out to other Southern California Athletic Conferences due to less than 4 IEAC member schools with that sport offering.
-COD Football is a member of the American Division-Mountain Conference in the Southern California Football Association (SCFA).
+The Roadrunners programs, such as men's golf, beach volleyball, women's golf, and women's tennis, compete in other southern California athletic conferences because there are fewer than four IEAC member schools with each of those sports.
+COD football is a member of the American Division-Mountain Conference in the Southern California Football Association (SCFA).
 Each sport has a different competitive alignment within the conference.

-COD competes with: Antelope Valley College, (Football Only), Barstow College, Cerro Coso Community College, Chaffey College, Citrus College (Football Only), Copper Mountain College, Crafton Hills College, Mt.
+COD competes with Antelope Valley College, (Football Only), Barstow College, Cerro Coso Community College, Chaffey College, Citrus College (Football Only), Copper Mountain College, Crafton Hills College, Mt.
 San Jacinto College, Norco College, Palo Verde College, San Bernardino Valley College and Victor Valley College.

-Because the sport of Football is in its own autonomous Athletic Conference, the Southern California Football Association, COD competes against these schools in the American Division - Mountain Conference: Antelope Valley College, Citrus College, Mt.
+Because the sport of football is in its own autonomous Athletic Conference, the Southern California Football Association, COD competes against these schools in the American Division - Mountain Conference: Antelope Valley College, Citrus College, Mt.
 San Jacinto College, San Bernardino Valley College and Victor Valley College.